ragulka/Numeral-js/README.md

 Add support for spaces before/after $, a, o, b in a format string

-Bug fix: Fix unformat for languages that use '.' in ordinals
+Bug fix: Fix unformat for locales that use '.' in ordinals

 Bug fix: Fix round up floating numbers with no precision correctly.